 The average response time on 9-1-1 calls is 10-15 minutes.
 En-route Paramedics are in constant communication with the local hospital, preparing them for whatever emergency action might need to be taken.
+Additionally, they are professionally trained and maintain an advanced skill set and knowledge base to deliver life sustain care.
 You cannot do this.
 Therefore, do not attempt to transport a victim to a hospital.
 Perform whatever First Aid you can and wait for the paramedics to arrive.